 If two participants have the same result, the Quickness value decides first, and if this is also identical, the Deftness value.

-All combatants have no actions available at the start of the combat.
-Actions are only refreshed when it is their first turn.
+All participants of the combat have no actions available at the beginning of the combat.
+Their actions are refreshed the first time they receive the priority.

 Sequence of rounds